PRODG-XYZ/Arachnid/README.md

 - **PDF Discovery**: Specialized module for finding and analyzing PDF documents
 - **Content Extraction**: Smart content processing and data organization

+This fork is designed for proDG Organisation to serve as a solid foundation for further enhancements and integration with our security suite.
+It delivers fast, concurrent crawling and robust data extraction features for streamlined vulnerability research and recon workflows.

 ## Features

 ### Core Features